-Picking a hotel in Egypt (or even just deciding to go there!) is not the easiest thing in the world.
+Picking great hotels in Egypt (or even just deciding to go there!) is not the easiest thing in the world.
 It’s hard to balance safety, location, and level of luxury.
-In 2017 and likely continuing in 2018, Egypt has been hit by a devalued currency and lack of tourists – which means you can easily upgrade to a nicer hotel for less than you’d expect!
+In 2017, Egypt was been hit by a devalued currency and lack of tourists – which means you can easily upgrade to a nicer hotel for less than you’d expect!

 Here are some great hotel options for various places in Egypt – in Sharm el Sheikh, Cairo, Luxor, and Aswan.

 In Cairo, you’ll basically want to do two things: go to the Pyramids and go to the Egyptian Museum.
 I’d highly recommend staying by the Egyptian Museum (though it is cheaper to be by the Pyramids).
 If you’re coming from or going to Luxor or Aswan, the Egyptian Museum is in a better proximity to the airport and train station.

 This hotel is situated right on the Nile, and is walking distance to the Egyptian Museum.
 It’s a reasonably-priced option (I generally see rooms well under $100USD/night, generally in the $70-$80 range).
 I would say that crossing the street between this hotel and the Egyptian Museum will not be for the faint of heart.
 It’s an incredibly busy area with traffic everywhere!
 If you can spring for the extra money, I’d stay at: